 7. There are no character meet and greets.
 This is a biggie for some people who dream of that moment when their little one runs up to hug Mickey.
 Hopefully, we will have character meet and greets back soon, but in the meantime, you can still see random character appearances throughout the parks.

 8. No FastPasses.
 Speaking of biggies, FastPass + is currently not offered.
 The exception is if you are a Club 33 member (most of us normal people are not!) or staying at club level at select resorts.
 Be prepared to wait in line for all rides.

-9. Masks are still required and the policy is heavily enforced.
-The only time you may remove your mask is when you are eating and drinking while stationary, in a relaxation station or for outside photos when you are physically distanced.
+9. Masks are still required indoors and on attractions.
+Disney recently updated the mask policy and now masks are optional while outside.
+You must still wear a mask in all indoor locations and on attractions.
 Make sure you review the masks guidelines on the Disney website to be familiar with the type of mask that is allowed and bring extra masks.
 Especially during the hot summer months.